logzio/logz-docs/_source/no-search/p8s-importing-dashbds.md

 contributors:
   - yberlinger
 ---
-You can import your existing dashboards to Logz.io via a manual process or through a bulk process via a python script
+You can import your existing dashboards to Logz.io via a manual process or via a bulk process, using a python script.

 <!-- tabContainer:start -->
 <div class="branching-container">